 Continue reading to learn more about their components, benefits, and disadvantages.

-The Pros and Cons of a Mountain Bike
+The Pros and Cons of Mountain Bikes

 The following table summarizes the main features, benefits, and disadvantages of mountain bikes compared to other bike types.